 Students and postdocs I have (had) the opportunity to work with:

-- Dr. Anne-Morwenn Pastier for her postdoctoral fellowship on the creation and preservation of corral reef terraces under varying tectonic and climatic conditions (2020-present, co-advised with Kim Huppert)
+- Dr. Anne-Morwenn Pastier for her postdoctoral fellowship on the creation and preservation of corral reef terraces under varying tectonic and climatic conditions (2020-2022, co-advised with Kim Huppert)

 - Caroline Brand, BSc student at University Bremen, for an internship co-supervised by Kim Huppert about the relationship between sea cliff retreat and wave power on the southeastern England coast